 Measuring someone’s blood pressure manually seems like a fairly straightforward procedure — put on the cuff, inflate it, and read the dial as the cuff deflates.

 “It seems like blood pressure is easy to measure, but almost no one does it correctly,” said Dr. Sarah Woolsey, a family physician, and medical director with HealthInsight Utah.

 Using the wrong size cuff can throw off the numbers.
 It can also happen if a person is fidgeting while having their blood pressure checked, or checking someone’s blood pressure right after they come into the office.

 Even just being in the doctor’s office can cause a person’s blood pressure to increase.
-This kind of “white-coat hypertension” is surprisingly common.
+This kind of “white-coat hypertension” is